 A full programme of induction, training and support is provided.
 You can see more information, including role specifications here.

-I wanted to be a Link Governor to gain further knowledge how the school operates, how the strategic objectives are being pursued, how financial resources are being used and what extra support the school may need to meet its objectives.
+Calvin wanted to be a Link Governor to gain further knowledge how the school operates, how the strategic objectives are being pursued, how financial resources are being used and what extra support the school may need to meet its objectives.
 Without Link Governors, the Governing Board is totally reliant on the Headteacher, or other staff governors, for their understanding of the school.
 The presence of Link Governors provides an additional source of evidence upon which governing decisions can be made.
 This additional evidence should enable the Governing Body to better challenge information presented by the school and better support the school to meet its strategic objectives.

-Father Barrie Scott
+Canon Barrie Scott